hyunsupul/aesop-core/README.txt

 Most of the components will work with most themes without any issues.
 It’s very important to know that this plugin only applies basic styles, and to take full advantage, a theme built for Aesop is probably a good idea.

 = Where can I find themes for Aesop? =
-That’s something we are actively working on, now that the plugin has finally been released.
+Various theme shops in the industry are actively creating Aesop Themes, in addition to the official Aesop themes located at http [http://aesopstoryengine.com/library](http://aesopstoryengine.com/library)

 = Where can I find more information on making my theme fully compatible? = Full documentation can be found below.